Bioinformatics

-Bioinformatics (/ˌbaɪ.oʊˌɪnfɚˈmætɪks/) is an interdisciplinary field of science that develops methods and software tools for understanding biological data, especially when the data sets are large and complex.
-Bioinformatics uses biology, chemistry, physics, computer science, data science, computer programming, information engineering, mathematics and statistics to analyze and interpret biological data.
-This process can sometimes be referred to as computational biology, however the distinction between the two terms is often disputed.
-To some, the term computational biology refers to building and using models of biological systems.
+Bioinformatics (/ˌbaɪ.oʊˌɪnfɚˈmætɪks/) is an interdisciplinary field of science that develops computational methods and software tools for understanding biological data, especially when the data sets are large and complex.
+Bioinformatics integrates principles from biology, chemistry, physics, computer science, data science, computer programming, information engineering, mathematics, and statistics to analyze and interpret biological data.
+This process can sometimes be referred to as computational biology; however, the distinction between the two terms is often disputed.
+The term computational biology can refer to building and using models of biological systems.

+Some of the main sub-branches of bioinformatics are computational genomics, computational epigenetics, computational immunology, and computational metabolomics.

 Computational, statistical, and computer programming techniques have been used for computer simulation analyses of biological queries.
 They include reused specific analysis "pipelines", particularly in the field of genomics, such as by the identification of genes and single nucleotide polymorphisms (SNPs).
 These pipelines are used to better understand the genetic basis of disease, unique adaptations, desirable properties (especially in agricultural species), or differences between populations.
 Bioinformatics also includes proteomics, which aims to understand the organizational principles within nucleic acid and protein sequences.

-Image and signal processing allow extraction of useful results from large amounts of raw data.
+Image and signal processing allow the extraction of useful results from large amounts of raw data.
 It aids in sequencing and annotating genomes and their observed mutations.
 Bioinformatics includes text mining of biological literature and the development of biological and gene ontologies to organize and query biological data.
 It also plays a role in the analysis of gene and protein expression and regulation.
-Bioinformatic tools aid in comparing, analyzing, interpreting genetic and genomic data and in the understanding of evolutionary aspects of molecular biology.
+Bioinformatic tools aid in comparing, analyzing, and interpreting genetic and genomic data and in the understanding of evolutionary aspects of molecular biology.
 At a more integrative level, it helps analyze and catalogue the biological pathways and networks that are an important part of systems biology.
 In structural biology, it aids in the simulation and modeling of DNA, RNA, proteins as well as biomolecular interactions.